 While we love taking people fishing, we don't do it for free...

-The following rates are in effect for trips booked on or after February 1, 2025.
+The following rates are in effect for trips booked on or after February 1, 2025, including 2026 trips booked prior to January 1, 2026.
 Trips booked prior to this date will be charged at the rate in effect when the trip was booked.

-The rates are per guide and refer to the total number of people who go on the trip, whether all are fishing or not.
-More than two clients requires booking additional guides on almost all trips.
-No more than two guests may go with a guide on all float trips.
+The rates are per guide and refer to the total number of clients who go on the trip, whether all are fishing or not.
+More than two clients requires booking additional guides.
 No exceptions.

 Our early booking discount is simple: book before January 1 to get last year’s rates.
 Otherwise, our lower winter and spring/fall rates serve as our available discounts.
 During peak season, we (and most competitors) are frankly busy enough charging full prices that it makes little sense to offer additional price breaks.